Digatha News

 -

-Health Ministry plans to reduce the prices of another 50 types of pharmaceuticals
+Government to reduce prices of surgical equipment

 -